 This article demonstrates why collective action remains a rare phenomenon among French minorities.
 While discrimination is a widely shared reality that gives rise to feelings of injustice and collective identifications, these rarely lead to collective action.
 Three main factors have been identified.
 First of all, French minorities, especially when they belong to the working classes, express a deep sense of disempowerment, and a distrust of politics and collective action.
 Second, the non-profits studied, due to their highly discursive repertoire of action, appear little inclusive of minority working classes.
 The choice of such a repertoire, which is part of a strategy of legitimizing the antiracist cause in a context of denial, proves to be ill-suited to the sociology of French racial minorities.
 Finally, since public institutions oscillate between repression, disqualification and financial channeling, they contribute to the weakening of mobilizations that struggle to accumulate both material and symbolic resources.
+Symbolic politics and misrecognition practices shape the resources and material basis of collective action.
 These external factors induce the choice of tactical repertoires and further away non-profits from potential members, making the mobilization of French racial minorities all the more uncertain.
-The different factors identified in this article therefore connect: the distrust towards collective action stem from the weakening of antiracist organizations - due to institutional channeling and repression, as well as to the choice of repertoire of action - that do not manage to motivate banlieue residents into contentious action.
-The accumulation of losses therefore creates a vicious circle that fuels disempowerment and powerlessness, individuals considering participation useless.
+The different factors identified in this article therefore connect: the distrust towards collective action is the product of the weakening of antiracist organizations - due to institutional channeling and repression, as well as to the choice of repertoire of action - that do not manage to motivate banlieue residents into contentious action.
+The accumulation of losses therefore fuels disempowerment and powerlessness, individuals considering participation useless.
 This article therefore demonstrates the centrality of political and institutional factors in the demobilization of French racial minorities.
 In this context, it takes exceptional moments and moral shocks to provisionally shake the iron cage of racial politics in France.